alexanderwerning/kiwiclient/README.md

 ### Working with the recorded .wav files
 * There is an octave extension for reading such WAV files, see `read_kiwi_wav.cc` where the details of the non-standard WAV chunk can be found; it needs to be compiled in this way `mkoctfile read_kiwi_wav.cc`.
 * For using read_kiwi_wav an octave function `proc_kiwi_iq_wav.m` is provided; type `help proc_kiwi_iq_wav` in octave for documentation.

+# Changes in this fork
+* Added record.py, which returns recorded data in a numpy array without writing a file
+* Added a setup.py, so the package can be installed from the files